 Oats, Avena sativa

+We are thrilled to be offering you oats from our great crop this season.
 In the spring, we plant a cover crop of oats and field peas.
 The peas add nitrogen to the soil and the oats increase biomass and provide a structure for the peas to grow on.
-Also, come summer, we can harvest the oat tops for medicine.
+Also, at this time of year, we can harvest the oat tops and straw for medicine.
 A perfect example of a multifaceted approach to growing our own medicine.

 Add oats to your herbal infusions for a slightly sweet and nourishing tea.
-We love making a long mineral-rich infusion (6 hours or more) of milky oats, tulsi, nettles and calendula flowers for nourishing the nervous system.
+I love making a long mineral-rich infusion (6 hours or more) of milky oats or oatstraw, tulsi, nettles and calendula flowers for nourishing the nervous system.
 Here are some other combination ideas:

 Women’s Tonic Tea – Refreshing and nourishing tonic.
-Combine and prepare as an infusion 2 parts lemon balm, 2 parts nettle, 2 parts mint, 2 parts raspberry leaf and 1 part milky oats.
+Combine and prepare as an infusion 2 parts lemon balm, 2 parts nettle, 2 parts mint, 2 parts raspberry leaf and 1 part milky oats or oatstraw.
 Drink 3 to 4 cups daily.

 Blend equal amounts of lemon balm, oats and chamomile and drink daily.